Nexus Recovery Center Inc

 Nexus Recovery Center Inc - Dallas, TX

-Nexus Recovery Center Inc is a mental health and addiction treatment facility located at 8733 La Prada Drive in the 75228 zip code in Dallas, TX.
+Nexus Recovery Center Inc is a substance and mental health treatment center located at 8733 La Prada Drive in the 75228 zip code in Dallas, TX.
 It is operated by a private non-profit organization.
-Nexus Recovery Center Inc provides suboxone prescription, buprenorphine maintenance and administers naltrexone.
-Some of the treatment approaches used by Nexus Recovery Center Inc include counseling for trauma victims, rational emotive behavioral therapy and motivational interviewing.
-Nexus Recovery Center Inc also specializes in detox services and offers methamphetamines detox, residential benzodiazepines detoxification and inpatient opioid detox.
-Nexus Recovery Center Inc provides outpatient methadone/buprenorphine or naltrexone treatment, residential rehab and residential detox.
-It also provides inpatient detoxification, inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance use.
+Nexus Recovery Center Inc provides suboxone prescription, buprenorphine maintenance and buprenorphine detox.
+Some of the treatment approaches used by Nexus Recovery Center Inc include relapse prevention treatment, CBT and motivational interviewing.
+Nexus Recovery Center Inc also specializes in detox services and offers inpatient alcohol detoxification, inpatient opioid detox and methamphetamines detox.
+Nexus Recovery Center Inc provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and one year inpatient rehab.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis, inpatient detox services and residential treatment for substance use.

 Address: 8733 La Prada Drive, Dallas, TX 75228